isaacbraun/braun-bauen-hugo/content/_index.md

 {{< section-header title="Work With Us" id="contact" padding="all" >}}
 {{% prose classes="max-w-none" %}}
-From minor fixes to large projects, we are open to work and would love to hear from you!\
+From minor fixes to large projects, we are excited to take on challenges and would love to hear from you!\
 We specialize in website development but feel free to reach out with any non-web questions or ideas.

 Email us at [contact@braunbauen.com](mailto:contact@braunbauen.com "Email Braun Bauen").